Last reviewed: September 9, 2021

 FAQ maintained by the American Cancer Society.

-Although children have experienced lower rates of COVID-19 compared with adults, they are still at risk for severe disease (including delayed complications such as multisystem inflammatory syndrome in children, or MIS-C) and can transmit SARS-CoV-2 to others.
+Although children have experienced lower rates of severe COVID-19 compared with adults, they are still at risk for severe disease (including delayed complications such as multisystem inflammatory syndrome in children, or MIS-C) and can transmit SARS-CoV-2 to others.
 Initial clinical trials of COVID-19 vaccines excluded children and adolescents, but there are ongoing studies of all currently authorized vaccines in these patient populations.
 In the U.S., only the Pfizer-BioNTech COVID-19 vaccine has been authorized for use in individuals aged 12 and older, based on a Phase 3 clinical trial (Frenck, May 2021).

 Pregnant people are at increased risk of severe COVID-19.
 However, patients who are pregnant or breastfeeding were excluded from clinical trials of all currently authorized COVID-19 vaccines.
 CDC and FDA maintain vaccine safety surveillance systems to identify safety signals related to COVID-19 vaccines in this patient population.
 To date, analysis of post-authorization observational data (Shimabukuro, April 2021) and prospective immunogenicity studies (Gray, March 2021; Collier, May 2021) indicate that mRNA COVID-19 vaccines are safe and immunogenic in pregnant and lactating people.
 There is also accumulating evidence that mRNA vaccine-induced anti-SARS-CoV-2 antibodies are efficiently transferred across the placenta and are present in breastmilk (Gray, March 2021; Rottenstreich, April 2021; Perl, April 2021; Beharier, May 2021; Collier, May 2021).